Did AI get more negative recently?: Introduction

-Motivated especially by (recent) observations of negative assessment of individual papers regarding the existing literature and its claims, we define a new NLP task of determining the \emph{stance} of a paper with respect to its related work.\footnote{This concept is related to positive/negative citations within a paper, which has been annotated in a few works, e.g., \citet{teufel_automatic}.
-Our work goes beyond individual citations and assesses the stance of the authors' main message.} We take a prototypical paper of positive stance to be one that generally accepts the premises of related work (even though it may identify specific -- minor -- issues and weaknesses), extends it and sets a new state-of-the-art.\footnote{This definition of positiveness is not uncritical; under our definition, a paper that does not discuss related work but merely proclaims a new state-of-the-art would be judged as positive towards related work.
-Our intuition is that if a paper declares a new state-of-the-art, then it extends related work and would thus typically (at least implicitly) need to accept its premises.
-One could also discuss our concept of stance under the framing of `critique' vs.\ `non-critique' papers.} In contrast, a prototypical paper of negative stance concludes that related work is basically flawed, mistaken and potentially based on false assumptions (cf.\ \ref{table:example}).
-(Any particular paper may mix positive and negative elements, so we treat the task as a continuous regression problem.)\footnote{The authors of this paper have no `stance' on `stance': we believe that both positive and negative papers can be valuable contributions to the scientific community.}
+Motivated especially by (recent) observations of negative assessment of individual papers regarding the existing literature and its claims \citep{bowman-2022-dangers}, we define a new NLP task of determining the \emph{stance} of a paper (with respect to its related work).\footnote{This concept is related to positive/negative citations within a paper, which have been annotated in a few works, e.g. \citet{teufel_automatic,athar-teufel-2012-context,abu-jbara-etal-2013-purpose,catalini:2015,yousif2019survey}.
+Our work goes beyond individual citations and assesses the stance of the authors' main message.} We take a prototypical paper of negative stance to be one that concludes that related work is basically flawed, mistaken and potentially based on false assumptions (cf.\ \ref{tab:example}); negative papers could also be referred to as \emph{critique papers}, which disrupt current knowledge.
+By contrast, a prototypical paper of positive stance is one that generally accepts the premises of related work (even though it may identify specific -- minor -- issues and weaknesses), extends it and sets a new state-of-the-art.
+Positive papers could also be referred to as \emph{extension papers}, which build upon and extend current knowledge.\footnote{We note that there is an asymmetry between positive and negative papers in our definition: while negative papers explicitly relate to related work, positive papers especially relate to themselves, highlighting their own positive contributions.
+Nonetheless, we take positive papers to implicitly accept the premises of related work, thus they have an \emph{implicit} positive stance to it.
+We discuss more on this in \ref{sec:annotation}.
+Calling positive papers incremental, as one reviewer suggested, would seem like a biased judgement concerning their quality.} (Any particular paper may mix positive and negative elements, so we treat the task as a continuous regression problem.)